Decicus/DecAPI-Docs-V2/docs/ffz/channel-emotes.md

 ## Example

-Example below use the Twitch channel name: `decicus`
+This example uses the Twitch channel name: `decicus`
-Make sure to replace `decicus` in the URL with the correct Twitch channel name.
+Make sure to replace `decicus` in the URL with the correct Twitch channel name for the channel you wish to get the emotes for.

 - Listing channel emotes: [{{ base_url }}/ffz/emotes/decicus]({{ base_url }}/ffz/emotes/decicus)